agentsystems/agentsystems/README.md

 ## The Open Runtime for AI Agents

-**Built with zero-trust principles.** Instead of sending data to external services or building everything yourself, deploy AI agents on YOUR infrastructure.
-Following zero-trust philosophy, agents run in Docker containers with configurable access policies.
-One-line install, compatible with OpenAI, Anthropic, Bedrock, and local models via Ollama.
+**Run third-party and custom agents with zero-trust principles.** Deploy community and commercial AI agents on YOUR infrastructure—from laptop to data center.
+Access an emerging ecosystem of specialized agents, all executing where you control the compute.
+Compatible with OpenAI, Anthropic, Bedrock, and local models via Ollama.
+One-line install.

 ## The Third Way for AI Agents